Asfand-Yar-dev/Asfand-Yar-dev/README.md

 - 💼 LinkedIn: www.linkedin.com/in/asfandyar100

 ## ⚡ Fun Fact
-- I love solving CTF challenges and exploring AI in cybersecurity
+- I enjoy building features that make users go “Whoa, that’s smooth!”
 - When I'm not coding, you’ll find me at the gym or learning new tech trends

 ---